nikkomiu/blog/content/guides/golang-graphql-ent/5-paging-sorting-filtering.md

 }
 ```

-With that, we can now add the `WhereInput` to our schema file:
+With that, we can now add the `WhereInput` to our schema file.
+The `WhereInput` defines where conditions that can be
+used to filter the content using complex queries:

 ```graphql {file="gql/schema/note.graphql"}
 input NoteWhereInput {